 These garlicky, red wine mushrooms are loaded with umami.
-It’s a vegan side dish your family will love.
+Just 6 ingredients & 25 minutes, and this dish could be yours.
+It’s a vegan & gluten-free side dish your family will love.

 Mushrooms are one of those foods about which people have strong and often conflicting opinions.

 On the one hand, some mushroom varieties are amongst the world’s most expensive foods.
 Usually plants don’t rank on the priciest “luxury” foods, but truffles and morels are exceptions.

 On the other hand, many people turn up their noses at mushroom recipes, turned off by the idea of eating a fungus.

 Often the texture stands in their way.
 They claim that mushrooms are rubbery and spongy.

 (Side note: That’s why I’m perplexed when people nickname mushrooms “mushies.”
 Why would you take one of the worst food descriptors ever and then use it as a title?
 Has anyone ever used the word “mushy” to positively describe a food?